AdobeDocs/workfront.en/help/review-and-approve-work/proofing/proofing-overview/proof-security-overview.md

 >[!IMPORTANT]
 >
->To electronically sign a proof with SSO credentials, you must set SSO up in `Workfront Proof`.
+>To electronically sign a proof with SSO credentials, you must set SSO up in Workfront Proof.
 For more information on enabling SSO, see >
 >* [Configure Single Sign-On for Workfront Proof users](../../../workfront-proof/wp-acct-admin/account-settings/configure-sso-for-wp-users.md)
 >